santifiorino/license-plate-recognition/readme.md

 <img src="https://i.imgur.com/wOX0ENr.png"  width="300"/>

-And once again we grayscale it and apply a threshold
+And once again grayscale it and apply a threshold

 <img src="https://i.imgur.com/iWI84zN.png"  width="300"/>

-Now using an skimage function we remove the borders and invert the image, and this is the final result:
+Now using an skimage function we remove the borders, invert the image, and this is the final result:

 <img src="https://i.imgur.com/3lxtMvb.png"  width="300"/>